-Geriatric Care Manager & End of Life Midwife FAQ
+Geriatric Care Manager & Facilitator of Final Wishes FAQ

-These are some of the most asked questions I receive.
+These are some of the questions I receive.

 What is a POA?

 POA stands for powers of attorney.
-There are two parts for power of attorney: for health care decisions and for financial decisions.
+There are two types of power of attorney: for health care decisions and for financial decisions.
 If you have a POA you are appointing someone responsibility to assist with major life decisions when and if you are unable to do so.

 What is DNR?